 1. Learn enough language so you don’t sound – and feel – like a babbling toddler

 Or you can aim for fluency.
-Although, if it was your New Year’s resolution last year, too, it’s probably time to stick notes of those pesky irregular verbs and tricky vocabularly around the house.
+Although, if it was your New Year’s resolution last year, too, it’s probably time to stick notes of those pesky irregular verbs and tricky vocabulary around the house.

 2. Use the language you’ve already learned (the dreaded ‘p’ word)

 If you’ve been told learning a language isn’t hard, the hard truth is they might be right – even if your tongue protests at foreign guttural sounds.
-Practising is hard, though, and many people confuse the two.
+Practixing is hard, though, and many people confuse the two.
 Small children learn easier, for example, because they don’t fear playing with their new language skills.

 Sure you might say ‘chás problem’ (cheese problem) instead of ‘cheis problem’ (no problem) for the first six months but it’s a pretty comic way to break the ice – and it beats sitting clammed up, too shy to join a conversation for hours.